lifeSource-Hub/Minesweeper/README.md

 Minesweeper is, you guessed it, a clone of the classic Windows Minesweeper game.

+After converting the project to gradle I deleted the old repo and re-uploaded, so I lost the commit history.

 ### Project Status ###

 There are still a few things missing, but the game can be played as is.